dahmansphi/research_from_start_to_end/README.md

 If you prefer any other way of contribution, please feel free to contact me directly.
 Thank you

-# The Big Bang of Data Science first edition at a glance
+# The Big Bang of Data Science -first edition- at a glance

 ## the four elements
 A **product**, as a simple definition, is _the outcome of some kind of input that has been processed and as a result